JuliaLang/AllocCheck.jl/docs/src/tutorials/optional_debugging_and_logging.md

 ## Advanced: Constant propagation

+Sometimes, code written without this trick will still work just fine with AllocCheck.

-Sometimes, the compiler is able to use _constant propagation_ to determine what path through a program will be taken based on the _value of constants_.
-We demonstrate this effect below, where the value `verbose = false` is hard-coded
+That's because in some limited scenarios, the compiler is able to use _constant propagation_ to determine what path through a program will be taken based on the _value of constants_.

+We demonstrate this effect below, where the value `verbose = false` is hard-coded into the function:
 ```@example DEBUGGING
+@check_allocs function constant_myfun()
-my_outer_function() = myfun(false) # Hard coded value false
+    verbose = false
-check_allocs(my_outer_function, ()) |> length
+    a = 0.0
+    for i = 1:3
+        a = a + i
+        verbose && @info "a = $a"
+    end
+    return a
+end

+constant_myfun()
 ```

-When looking at `my_outer_function`, the compiler knows that `verbose = false` since this constant is hard coded into the program, and the compiler thus has the same amount of information here as when the value was lifted into the type domain.
-Constant propagation is considered a performance optimization that the compiler may or may not perform, and it is thus recommended to use the `Val` type to lift values into the type domain to guarantee that the compiler will use this information.
+When looking at `constant_myfun`, the compiler knows that `verbose = false` since this constant is hard coded into the program.
+Sometimes, the compiler can even propagate constant values all the way into called functions.

+This is useful, but it's not guaranteed to happen in general.
+The `Val{T}` trick described here ensures that the variable is propagated as a constant everywhere it is required.